MJVL/Noun.js/README.md

 Website poking fun at dull JavaScript library/framework naming conventions.

-Picks random nouns from a list of common English nouns, and checks them against the NPM registry's list of package names.
+Picks random nouns from a list of common English nouns, and checks them against the NPM registry's list of package names using [https://npmsearch.com/](https://npmsearch.com/).

 ## Asset Sources